tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Dec 15 2007

-Erwin O'Keefe (a 46-year-old White high school dropout) entered a church, ready to deliver a speech to religious people.
+Erwin O'Keefe (a 46-year-old white high school dropout) entered a church, ready to deliver a speech to religious people.
 He believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Erwin O'Keefe had extensive experience in preaching his views to theists.
 He was not afraid.

 Erwin O'Keefe used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 To prove his's point, Erwin O'Keefe described an example where he personally witnessed the Collective Consciousness divinely healing someone.
 Erwin O'Keefe argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.